 There’s a lot of buzz about CoreView, the innovative business intelligence platform for Microsoft 365, not only in industry but also among public sector and government organizations.
 You may have heard that CoreView can help operationalize your Microsoft 365 management and administrative experience, but what does that mean, exactly?
 In this article, you’ll find out what CoreView provides and why your organization might want it.

 The name CoreView refers both to the software platform and the company that produces it.
 Founded in 2014, CoreView the company is headquartered near Atlanta, GA, and has established a stellar reputation throughout the Microsoft 365 and SaaS community.
-CoreView is a Microsoft Gold Partner and one of the few venders on Gartner’s SaaS Management Platform Market Guide.
+CoreView is a Microsoft Gold Partner and one of the few vendors on Gartner’s SaaS Management Platform Market Guide.
 In G2, they have a 4.8 out of 5-star rating.

 CoreView the product is a leading Microsoft 365 SaaS Management solution that helps companies by providing visibility, automation, management, and reporting for Microsoft 365 systems.
-CoreView’s capabilities help a company increase operational efficient, improve ROI, and mitigate risk.
+CoreView’s capabilities help a company increase operational efficiency, improve ROI, and mitigate risk.
 CoreView manages over 10 million user mailboxes, with the public sector and government base being CoreView’s largest installed client base.

 The Microsoft 365 environment is very powerful and consists of multiple components—most of which are only indirectly connected to one another.
 That lack of tight connectivity between the pieces can make it cumbersome to manage.
-Microsoft 365 consists of various different workloads and applications (see the following graphic), and each one has its own data sources and management tools.

 CoreView enables you to aggregate and collect data from multiple disparate Microsoft 365 data sources and put them into one single view.
 That enables your IT folks to better manage your organization and enables your managers to make better business decisions.